quantivo-solutions/Whop-Analytics-dashboard/PROJECT_DOCUMENTATION.md

 ## 🎯 Project Overview

-**Whop Analytics Dashboard** is a comprehensive analytics application built for Whop platform creators.
+**Whoplytics** is a comprehensive analytics application built for Whop platform creators.
 It provides real-time insights into revenue, membership metrics, and business performance data directly within the Whop ecosystem.

 ### Purpose
 - Help creators understand what drives their revenue and engagement